Hannah Montana: Live in London

-Hannah Montana: Live In London was a concert held at the Koko Club on March 28, 2007 in London, England featuring Miley Cyrus as her fictional alter-ego, Hannah Montana.
+Hannah Montana: Live in London was a concert held at the Koko Club on March 28, 2007 in London, England featuring Miley Cyrus as her fictional alter-ego, Hannah Montana.
+It was filmed for television broadcast and aired in numerous countries.

+The concert was her first live performance as Hannah Montana in the United Kingdom.
 She performed songs from the Hannah Montana and Hannah Montana 2 albums and also answered some questions from fans in the audience.
-It aired on Disney Channel on July 16, 2007.
+At the concert, Cyrus was introduced by Natasha Hamilton from girl pop group Atomic Kitten.
+Cyrus's sister Brandi Cyrus also participated.